Quaran-Team/server-Amazin/README.md

 ---

 We created the server in Java using Spring-Boot.
-Using Maven for our dependicies and Fly Way to manage our data migrations.
+Using Maven for our dependencies and Fly Way to manage our data migrations.

 Due to time constraints some parts are just static mocks, while others are fully dynamic.